 Moreover, several companies like BAE Systems, Lockheed Martin Corporation, Elbit Systems, General Dynamics Corporation, L3 Harris Technologies, Leonardo S.p.A, DEWC Systems, Raytheon Technologies, and SAAB AB have received numerous contracts from the defense authorities of these countries for providing electronic warfare systems having cognitive abilities.

 Next-generation jammers are technologically advanced jammers that allow aircraft to hide from smart radars.
 They utilize cognitive algorithms to autonomously detect signals & respond quickly to keep the aircraft safe.
 The advanced airborne attack capability provided by the next generation jammer allows the aircraft to enter the enemy’s airspace since it jams the radars within certain frequencies.
 These jammers are being procured actively by defense organizations globally & fitted on airborne platforms.
 The US Navy, Chinese Navy & Air force, and Russian Defense Forces are the prime users of next-generation jamming solutions.
-In 2021, the US navy planned to spend around USD 180 million in procuring next-generation jammers.
-The plan was improvised further in 2022, with the total investment raising to USD 245 million.
-Some of the key developments in this space include:
+In 2021, the US navy planned to spend around USD180 million on procuring next-generation jammers.
+The plan was improvised further in 2022, with the total investment raising to USD245 million.

 Based on Capabilities:

 Here, the Electronic Attack segment is expected to gain traction during the forecast period 2022-2027, witnessed by the interminable cyberattacks by the Republic of China & Russia in territories such as the US, Taiwan, and India.
 Further, the increasing cyber threats from China & Russia have contributed to an increase in the demand for investments in R&D activities in Electronic Attack, Cognitive Electronic Warfare Market globally.
 For instance: